5 councillors dumps ruling APC for PDP in Cross River

-Big Blow for APC in Cross River as 5 Councillors Stage Walk Out, Decamps to PDP
+Big Blow for APC in Cross River as 5 Councillors Dumps Party, Decamps to PDP

 - Ahead of the march 26, national convention, Some members of the ruling APC in Cross Rivers State have decided to walk away from the party